Run-Wild-Studio/Easy-API/docs/API-setup/creating-your-api.md

 ### Job Queue Process Order

 Enter an integer to determine the processing sequence of Easy API entries when using job queue.
-Jobs are processed in ascending order, i.e. 1 will be processed, then 2 etc.
+Jobs are processed in ascending order, i.e. 1 will be processed, then 2 etc. This will allow parent API calls to be processed before subsequent API calls which are reliant on data contained in the parent element.

 ### Import Strategy